 They do not feel they are living with intention or living true to themselves yet are afraid to slow down long enough to go inward and do the soul-stretching (and sometimes intimidating, always vulnerable) work that leads to becoming their happiest, healthiest, truest selves.

 I also see in my work that this is not usually a conscious choice but a matter of not knowing there is another option.
 If we haven’t seen something modelled or heard about it, our minds don’t offer it up as an option to us.
-Trauma or abuse add another layer of difficulty to this.
+Trauma, abuse, or system oppression add another layer of difficulty to this.

 An example of this is how on May 6, 1954, Sir Roger Bannister did the impossible by breaking the four-minute mile.
 No one had done it before and Bannister was told that it was impossible and even dangerous to his health.
 He did not give up, and when he made history running a 3:59:04 mile, “it left the world stunned, and helped shatter a collective mental barrier” (source).
 He changed what other runners believed was possible and they too began breaking the previous world record.
 It was a paradigm shift that led to this new possibility.